KatherineMichel/portfolio/regular-blog-posts/2023-recap.md

 ## Harvest Moon

-On September 29 at 7:14 am, I happened to be walking down the campus main street, looked up, and saw the harvest moon.
+On September 29 at 7:14 am, I happened to be walking down the campus main street, which I don't normally do.
+I looked up and saw the harvest moon.
 I snapped this stunning photo.

 ![](2023-recap/harvest-moon.jpg)
 Harvest Moon